-The domestic maritime industry is vital to U.S. economic security, homeland security, and national security.
-The Jones Act (Section 27 of the Merchant Marine Act of 1920) ensures that this essential industry remains under American control by requiring that vessels moving cargo in U.S. domestic commerce be owned by American citizens, crewed by American mariners, and built in American shipyards.
+The domestic maritime industry is vital to U.S. economic security, homeland security and national security.
+The Jones Act (Section 27 of the Merchant Marine Act of 1920) ensures that this essential industry remains under American control by requiring that vessels moving cargo between U.S. locations be owned by American citizens, crewed by American mariners and built in American shipyards.

 The U.S. tugboat, towboat and barge industry comprises the largest segment of America’s Jones Act fleet of 40,000 vessels.
 AWO strongly supports the Jones Act as a commercial and public policy success and as the statutory foundation of the American maritime industry.
 The nation’s domestic maritime industry supports 650,000 American jobs and provides $154 billion in economic output.